Successor Feature Representations: Method: Successor Feature Representations

 where we define $\feat_t \equiv \feat(s_t,a_t,s_{t+1})$.
-Under this assumption the Q-function can not be linearly decomposed into a part that describes feature dynamics and one that describes the rewards as in the linear SF framework (\ref{eq:psi_function}).
-To overcome this issue, we propose to define the expected cumulative discounted probability of successor features or $\xi$-function, which is going to be the central mathematical object of the paper, as:
+Under this assumption the Q-function can not be linearly decomposed into a part that describes feature dynamics and one that describes the rewards as in the SF framework (\ref{eq:psi_function}).
+To overcome this issue, we propose to use the future cumulative discounted probability of successor features, named $\xi$-function, which is going to be the central mathematical object of the paper, as:

 where $\Pr(\feat_{t+k}=\feat|s_t=s,a_t=a;\pi)$, or in short $\Pr(\feat_{t+k}=\feat|s_t,a_t;\pi)$, is the probability density function of the features at time $t+k$, following policy $\pi$ and conditioned to $s$ and $a$ being the state and action at time $t$ respectively.
 Note that $\xi^\pi$ depends not only on the policy $\pi$ but also on the state transition (constant through the paper).
 With the definition of the $\xi$-function, the Q-function rewrites: